Our Research Projects

 The project expired in November 2016 and was supported by the Federal German Ministry of Education and Research.

 Several virtual machines can be operated on the same hardware – saving resources and costs.
 The problem is to secure the virtual machines – the communication within the host system cannot be detected by conventional firewalls.
 Therefore, the Brandenburg Technical University Cottbus and genua developed a firewall for virtualization hosts.

 The project expired in November 2014 and was supported by the Federal German Ministry of Education and Research.

 Mobile Internet Joint Project: Work and Payment

 Mobile Internet opens many new possibilities for working and making payments on the move but these processes have to be reliably secured.
 In this project genua was developing a laptop that meets the highest security requirements by using a microkernel and separation technology.
-Our partners in this project were the Ludwig-Maximilians-Universität München, Allianz Managed Operations & Services, Giesecke & Devrient GmbH, Virality GmbH and Wirecard AG.
-The project started in June 2013 and was supported by the Bavarian State Ministry of Economic Affairs, Infrastructure, Transport and Technology.
+Our partners in this project were the Ludwig-Maximilians-University Munich, Allianz Managed Operations & Services, Giesecke & Devrient GmbH, Virality GmbH, and Wirecard AG.

 PADIOFIRE: Web 2.0-Firewall